rmeyerth/lard-site/docs/toolkit/tokens/instances.md

 The FieldToken will work in parallel with the InvocationToken to handle the ``anObject.aMethod();`` call.
 Hierachically, these values would be captured in the FieldToken as the following:
 ```
-[0] TokenGroup
+0: TokenGroup
   - ReferenceToken("anObject")
   - InvocationToken("aMethod")
-    [0] TokenGroup
+      0: TokenGroup
-    (Empty Group)
+        (Empty Parameter Group)
 ```
-As such the FieldToken would fetch from context the value of "anObject" from context.
-If it's found to be a TokenInstance, then we'll progress to the next value.
-The next token has been specifically created to handle function invocations.
-As such I've called it the InvocationToken and the pattern can be seen below:
+When the FieldToken's ``process`` is excuted, it would fetch from context the value of first token value (``"anObject"``) from context.

-This token simply captures the name of the method and any passed parameters.
+Since that is found to be a TokenInstance, we'll store that as context for the next value which is the InvocationToken.
+This token is solely there to handle function invocations.